 A successful candidate will be pursuing a study of extrinsic HSC regulators as potential therapeutics in preclinical models of myelodysplastic syndrome and Fanconi Anemia, which was recently funded by Leukemia and Lymphoma Society Translational Research Program grant.
 In parallel, they will be also involved in a project which investigates cellular and molecular mechanisms of HSC regulation by a newly-defined niche factor in normal and malignant hematopoiesis.

-The candidate will be part of a Stem Cell and Gene Therapy Program at the Fred Hutch and interact closely with other laboratories within the Program which focus on gene therapy, early hematopoietic development and cellular reprogramming.
-The candidate will be supported and encouraged to develop ideas and apply for post-doctoral fellowships.
+The candidate will be part of a Stem Cell and Gene Therapy Program at the Fred Hutch and interact closely with other laboratories within the Program which focus on gene therapy, early hematopoietic development and cellular reprogramming (Kiem, Adair, Bernstein, Hadland, Doulatov) and those within Integrated Immunotherapy Research Center (Dudakov, Turtle).
+There will be ample opportunities for data presentation and informal discussions.
+The candidate will be encouraged to develop research ideas and branch out into more independent projects.
+Mentorship and support for post-doctoral fellowship applications will be provided.

-The candidate is expected to have a PhD in the biological sciences and/or MD, a strong interest in stem cell research, and an expertise in molecular biology, flow cytometry, cell biology or imaging.
-Previous experience of working with mice is not essential, but would be preferred.
+The candidate is expected to have a PhD and/or MD and a strong interest in stem cell research, expertise in molecular biology, flow cytometry, cell biology or imaging, and a commitment to basic/translational science in hematopoiesis.
+Previous experience of working with murine is not essential, but would be preferred.
 Proficiency in written and verbal English is required.

-A cover letter explaining interest in the position and a list of three references are required.
+A cover letter explaining interest in the position and names and contacts of three references are required.